 This shoe does pretty well across the board for agility training and plyometrics.
 The responsiveness of the midsole adds a nice layer of bounce when jumping and bounding and the meta-flex construction in the outsole adds a nice bounce in the forefoot.

-Another perk to this model with agility training and plyometrics is the lightweight breathable upper.
+Another perk of this model, which has agility training and plyometrics, is the lightweight, breathable upper.
 The bootie construction I think helps this performance characteristic.

 Day-to-Day and Shorter Runs